-Check out this page for our regular series of programs and special system-wide events!
+Check out this page for our regular series of programs!
 They cover a variety of topics that will interest adults of all ages.

 The Fire of Frederick Douglass

 Frederick Douglass was a visionary.
 His talents were extraordinary and he put his gifts to use in the service of freedom, driving American slavery into the grave.
 This program explores Douglass’s life, family, and career, and consider his impact upon the modern struggle to advance the cause of Black freedom.
 Tuesday, February 15, 6:30 p.m.
 Register.

 A Scholar’s Guide to Amazon Prime’s The Underground Railroad

 Amazon Prime’s new series THE UNDERGROUND RAILROAD is based on Colson Whitehead’s prize-winning novel.
 This program examines what the show gets right—and wrong—about the real Underground Railroad, and offers a front-row seat to the critical debates that animate the depiction of the freedom struggle on the small screen.
 Tuesday, February 22, 12:00 p.m.
 Register.

 “So you’re the little lady who started this great war!” said President Abraham Lincoln in the fall of 1862 when he finally met Harriet Beecher Stowe, the author of the blockbuster antislavery novel Uncle Tom’s Cabin.
 But Lincoln might just have well have been talking to and about Harriet Tubman, the most famous conductor on America’s underground Railroad.
 Both women’s extraordinary activism advanced the fight against slavery and edged this country closer to Civil War.
 Tuesday April 19, 6:30 p.m.
 Register.

 What We Commemorate on Juneteenth